Update: Monitoring Tax Reform’s Impact on Municipals

-While there is still much work to be done by Congress, such legislation creates potential impacts across many asset classes, and the first that comes to mind for many is the municipal bond market.
+Tax reform legislation creates potential impacts across many asset classes, and the first that comes to mind for many is the municipal bond market.
 There are a number of benefits that municipal bonds provide, but their tax-exempt interest income continues to be their most well-known.
-Although non-traditional buyers have shown more interest in recent years, due largely to these benefits, the market is still heavily influenced by the domestic retail investor, who accounts for nearly 70% of the market.
-The makeup of the investment market is one of the key reasons why supply and demand are both so important, as demand from tax-sensitive investors and the supply of new bonds can often exert significant influences on market valuations and performance.
+Although non-traditional buyers have shown more interest in recent years due largely to these benefits, the market is still heavily influenced by the domestic retail investor, who accounts for nearly 70% of the market.
+The make-up of the investment market is one of the key reasons why supply and demand are both so important, as demand from tax sensitive investors and supply of new bonds can often exert significant influences on market valuations and performance.

-One additional point we would note is with regard to the deduction of state and local income taxes, or SALT, that primarily benefits high earners in states with high income tax rates.
-After initially calling for a full repeal of this deduction, the Senate’s bill was amended at the last minute, bringing this element of the proposal in-line with the House bill, which limits deductions for property taxes paid to $10,000 per year.
+As noted in our piece released in early December, the ability to deduct state and local income taxes, or SALT, primarily benefits high earners in states with high income tax rates.
+After initially calling for a full repeal of this deduction, the Senate’s bill was amended, bringing this element of the proposal in-line with the House bill, which limits SALT deductions to $10,000 per year for those who itemize.
 Although the deduction wouldn’t be fully eliminated, municipal bonds from such states could still benefit from increased demand as their tax-exempt characteristics would become incrementally more valuable.
 This would be the case in states such as California and New York, two areas of the market where we continue to find attractive investment opportunities.

 Figure 1: States with the Highest Income Taxes (2016)

 Source: IRS, Barclays Research.